MethaneRain/Python/Date-Times/README.md

 Awesome!
 Now we can see we have a month's worth of daily time steps at 12Z for January 2019.

 ---
+<h3>Get Day and Month Strings with Leading Zero</h3>
+Datetime has a way of formatting date strings
 ```
 import datetime